elliotharmon/blog.elliotharmon.org/_posts/2021-05-03-vaccine-ghazal.md

 title: We wrote a ghazal about vaccines
 layout: post
 published: true
+permalink: /ghazal/
 ---

 <em>I recently hosted an online poetry reading and social gathering called Vax Party USA.
-The real purpose of the event was just to share some poetry with some of my closest friends, but it was also to celebrate the increasing availability of COVID-19 vaccines.
+The real purpose of the event was just to share some poetry with some of my closest friends, but it was also to celebrate the increasing availability of COVID-19 vaccines.</em>

-As the centerpiece of the event, we all worked together on a ghazal about vaccines.
+<em>As the centerpiece of the event, we all worked together on a ghazal about vaccines.
 If you're not familiar with the ghazal, it's a traditional Arabic poetic form that has spread all over the world.
-Legend has it that it's the oldest poetic form still in use.
+Legend has it that it's the oldest poetic form still in use.</em>

-If you watch the video above, you can see my sloppy introduction to the ghazal.
-You can also see my friend Andrew Nicholson read the ghazal that the crowd collaborated on.
+<em>If you watch the video above, you can see my sloppy introduction to the ghazal.
+You can also see my friend Andrew Nicholson read the ghazal that the crowd collaborated on.</em>

-That's just the tip of the iceberg, though.
+<em>That's just the tip of the iceberg, though.
 Watch the full video to get a real taste of what the day was like, with its jarring combination of excellence and silliness.
-See the YouTube video description for credits and more information.
+See the YouTube video description for credits and more information.</em>

-Here's the poem.</em>
+<em>Here's the poem.</em>

 Moderna travels at -25 Celsius.
 Don’t open it unless you know vaccines.<br />
 Ten doses in each vial come from Massachusetts where they grow vaccines.